Our Safeguarding Policy

-This does not apply to general activities which an adult with mental health difficulties (for example) may happen to attend.
+DBS checks are not required for those running general activities which adults with mental health difficulties or in addiction recovery (for example) may happen to attend.

 Managing those who pose a risk to others

-There are cases where it is known that a person attending our activities is likely to pose a risk to others (for example, a person who is known to have a previous criminal conviction for sexual or other violent offences, or someone who is under investigation for possible sexual or other violent offences).
+There may be cases where it is known that a person attending our activities may pose a risk to others (for example, a person who is known to have a previous criminal conviction for sexual or other violent offences, who is on the UK Sex Offender Register, or someone who is under investigation for possible sexual or other violent offences).